-- Entries must be devoted entirely to a single story, subject or theme. - Maximum Running Time for Submissions: 60 minutes. - Maximum number of excerpts: Submissions requiring editing may contain up to 7 asaired excerpts of continuous programming.
+- Entries must be devoted entirely to a single story, subject or theme. - Maximum Running Time for Submissions: 60 minutes. - Maximum number of excerpts: Submissions requiring editing may contain up to 7 as- aired excerpts of continuous programming.
 Each excerpt must be a straight run without internal editing of program content.
 Likewise, a submission composed of a series of individual reports on a single topic may contain up to seven segments or excerpts, provided the total running time of the submission video is 60 minutes or less.
-Dip to black between excerpts of non-continuous programming. - Each entry must include an essay of up to 750 words explaining why it is Emmy® worthy (see page 57 for essay instructions). - Submission video: Upload your submission video to the Media page of the submission site at news.theemmys.tv.
-Important: Be sure to follow the video specifications on page 60-62 of the rulebook when preparing your video.
-Remove all commercials from submission video. - Statue Eligible: Executive Producers, Producers, Associate Producers, Directors, Editors, Camerapersons / Cinematographers, Head Writers and Writers, Hosts, Co-Hosts, Anchors and Correspondents credited on show.
+Dip to black between excerpts of non-continuous programming. - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy®-worthy (see page 15 for essay instructions). - Submission video: Upload your submission video to the Media page of the submission site at https://enter.theemmys.tv/.
+Important: Be sure to follow the video specifications on page 17 of the rulebook when preparing your video.
+Remove all commercials from submission video. - Statue-Eligible: Executive Producers, Senior Producers, Producers (including Field Producers, Coordinating Producers, Associate Producers and some other Producer titles on a case-by-case basis; Production Assistants are not eligible), Directors, Associate Directors, Editors, Camerapersons / Cinematographers, Managing Editors, Writers, Reporters, Correspondents, Anchors, and some derivative job titles.